Konspiracyjne Wojsko Polskie

 Konspiracyjne Wojsko Polskie (Underground Polish Army, KWP) was a Polish paramilitary organization, which existed from April 1945 to as late as 1954, whose purpose was to fight the Communist-controlled government of Poland as well as the NKVD.
-It was most active in the Łódź Voivodeship, but also in the neighboring provinces of northern Upper Silesia, eastern Poznań and western Kielce.
+It was most active in the Łódź Voivodeship, but also in the neighboring provinces of northern Upper Silesia, eastern Greater Poland and western Kielce Voivodeship.

 KWP's creator and leader (since June 1946) was Captain Stanisław Sojczyński (nom de guerre "Warszyc").
 Under his leadership, the organization promoted self-defense from Red Army units and liquidation of the most zealous servants of the regime, but also KWP was engaged in requisitions of necessary means.